madhumithasekar/Reference/ADS- Breakthrough advertising – Points to remember.md

 If the desire is amorphous you will have to find 3 attributes and they are as follows

 Analysis: Identify the driving emotional forces that have created both that market and the potential for the sales of your product within it.

 Intuition: Identify the trend at its start, gauge its force and direction and determine the precise moment when it boom or skyrocket into a profitable market.

-Verbal creativity: The ability to give a name to the still-undefined market. examples on how amorphous desire has been crystallized in the headline.
+Verbal creativity: The ability to give a name to the still-undefined market.

+Examples on how amorphous desire has been crystallized in the headline.

 “Now!
 Run your car without spark plugs”
 “Who ever heard of 17,000 />/<>om* ironi a single plant0″